flybywiresim/docs/docs/fbw-a32nx/feature-guides/audio.md

 ### Passenger Ambience
 If this setting is enabled the following ambience sounds are played:

-- Boarding sound begins when the W/B in `MCDU-ATSU-AOC-W&B` boarding is started.
+- Boarding and deboarding sounds are triggered differently depending on the version of aircraft installed.
+    - Stable: W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound.
+    - Development: Payload tab on the Ground Services page on the EFB triggers the deboarding sound.
 - Once passengers are on the plane, a constant passenger ambience background sound plays.

+[//]: # (- Boarding sound begins when the W/B in `MCDU-ATSU-AOC-W&B` boarding is started.)
-- Deboarding through the W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound.
+[//]: # (- Deboarding through the W/B section in `MCDU-ATSU-AO-W&B` triggers the deboarding sound. // Removed until feature is the same on all versions)

 ### Announcements